-For Maria, the owner of the popular Cafe Dees in Groningen who declined to give her surname, clashes with the local government have typified her last 35 years in the city.
+For Maria, the owner of the popular Cafe Dees in Groningen, clashes with the local government have typified her last 35 years in the city.
 To this day, she still feels “vulnerable” to restrictions the local government could enforce at any moment.

-“It’s ridiculous” she states when questioned about the ‘weed-pass’ implemented in Maastricht, arguing that mixing locals and foreigners in her shop has never caused serious issues.
+She thinks Maastricht’s weed-pass system is “ridiculous”, arguing that mixing locals and internationals in her cafe has never caused serious issues.

 With the co-operation of other local coffeeshop owners in Groningen, Maria recently proved to the local municipality that there was no tangible proof that foreign customers were troublemakers.